vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Sat Oct  1 04:00:50 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Sun Oct  2 03:50:14 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER